All graduate enrolled nurses rotate 6 monthly through acute, sub-acute or aged care nursing areas during their 12 month graduate program.

-All graduate registered nurses rotate 6 monthly, during their 12 month graduate program, to either a medical, surgical or specialty areas.
+All graduate registered nurses rotate 6 monthly, during their 12 month graduate program, to either a medical, surgical or specialty areas or sub-acute.

 When allocating clinical rotations we take into consideration applicants' areas of clinical interests combined with their clinical ability and undergraduate placements.
 This allows graduates to build confidence and consolidate clinical knowledge and skills to facilitate their growth as a member of our nursing teams.